How Master Builders Transformed a Kitchen Area into a Glass Home Wine Cellar in Los Angeles

 The racking design also consists of label-forward display wine racks, which display the bottles with the labels facing out for easy browsing.
 These openings can also store 1.5-liter magnum bottles horizontally.
 The top center of the racking has a square opening to give room for the wine cellar cooling unit.

-Efficient Wine Cellar Cooling Unit for a Small Home Wine Cellar in Los Angeles
+Efficient Wine Cellar Cooling Unit for a Small Wine Cellar in a Los Angeles Home

 The correct size, type, and brand of refrigeration system will ensure that your wine cellar environment will be stable.
 Coastal Custom Wine Cellars offers various cooling options to meet the unique requirements of every client.